astral-sh/ruff/docs/tutorial.md

 [tool.ruff]
 # Add the `line-too-long` rule to the enforced rule set.
 extend-select = ["E501"]
-# Set the maximum line length to 79 characters.
+# Set the maximum line width to 79.
-line-length = 79
+line-width = 79
 ```

 ### Rule Selection